jxnscott/attention-is-all-you-need-jax/docs/notes/log.md

 - Uploaded the diagram.
 - Observed how transduction played out with the dimensions changing from **N** in the input to **M** in the output (sequence length).
 - Saw how the latent representations **Z** were used by the Decoder autoregressively.

+## 2025-08-20
+- sketched out the encoder.
+- decided to use hugging face datasets for the wmt 2014 data. however, outside of a nice initial contianer of the raw data i want to do everything else manually. e.g., tokenization.
+- checked out some of the English-to-German data.
+- I got a refresher on the intuition of attention, its fascinating.
+The key's and queries produce a weight, normalized by softmax, that is used to essentially add a filter (via multiplication) over the values such that the embeddings can be enhanced based on what is important - and what is important is learned by the model over time.
+Very flexible and cool.
+- I created a `src/` structure for my code.